Implications of neutrino species number and summed mass measurements in cosmological observations: Fate of right-handed neutrino of Dirac type

 The decoupling temperature $T_d^{\nu_R}$ is defined by equating two rates: $\Gamma_R(T_d^{\nu_R}) = H (T_d^{\nu_R})$ gives

 Using the cited value $\sim 550 $MeV of Planck-BAO limit \cite{neff-nur1}, one may derive a limit on $G_R^{-1/2} > 42 \, $TeV $(g_*^{\nu_R}/g_*^{\rm EW} )^{-1/8}$.

-There is a remarkable accident with decoupling temperature of left-handed neutrino.
-Insertion of $g_*^{\nu_R} = g_*^{\nu_L}$ and $G_R^{-1/2} =G_F^{-1/2} = 300 $GeV in the right hand side of (\ref{decoupling temp}) gives $T_d^{\nu_R} = 0.3 $MeV, roughly a consistent $\nu_L$ decoupling temperature.
-Since $\nu_L$ annihilation rate has different temperature dependence and hadrons (proton and neutron) are used instead of quarks, this is merely a strange mystery.

-It is difficult to compare our decoupling temperature with others in the literature \cite{neff-nur1, neff-nur2,neff-nur3, neff-nur4}, since most of the literature on this problem have not given details of how to calculate $\nu_R$ annihilation rate.
-We obtain, however, a considerably smaller decoupling temperature than those of the literature.
-For instance, \cite{neff-nur3} gives a constant in (\ref{decoupling temp}) of $O(100)$MeV, larger by a few orders of magnitude.
+The decoupling temperature of right-handed neutrinos is discussed in the literature \cite{neff-nur1, neff-nur2,neff-nur3, neff-nur4}.
+Among them, Ref.~[7] treats of the DLRSM as in the present work.
+It is difficult to compare our decoupling temperature with that in Ref.~\cite{neff-nur3}, since it has not given details of how to calculate $\nu_R$ annihilation rate.
+We, however, obtain a considerably smaller decoupling temperature than that of Ref.~\cite{neff-nur3} by a few orders of magnitude.

 $\nu_R$ contributes to an extra $\Delta N_{\rm eff}$ given by

 with $g_*^{\nu_L} = 10.75$ (species number at left-handed neutrino decoupling).
 If $\nu_R$ decoupling occurs below the electroweak scale 250\,GeV, one has $\Delta N_{\rm eff} > 0.14$ since $ g_*(T^{\rm EW})/g_*^{\nu_L}=9.93 $, a value slightly smaller than Planck limit, but much larger than CMB-S4 target value 0.028.
 One can eliminate $g_*^{\nu_R}$ in favor of measurable $\Delta N_{\rm eff}$, to give